Mustayot/CHD-Course-Grabber/README.md

 ## License

+This project is licensed under a custom personal-use license.
+See the [LICENSE](LICENSE) file for full terms.

-For personal educational use only.
-Use responsibly and at your own risk.
+**TL;DR:** Personal learning, research, and self-deployment with your own account only.
+Commercial use, third-party services, and redistribution are prohibited.
+Use at your own risk.